crocs-muni/pets26_coinjoin_analysis/ARTIFACT-APPENDIX.md

 ### Set up the environment

 1. Obtain Linux machine with at least 64G RAM (ideally 128GB).
-Around 98GB is required at peak (only for very short time, compensation of missing space via swap file is ok)
+Around 100GB is required at peak (only for very short time, compensation of missing space via swap file should be ok)
 2. Prepare a base directorie where all the results will be created: e.g. `mkdir work_dir`
-3. Set variable `$BASE_PATH` to the working directory -- e.g. `export BASE_PATH=/home/user/work_dir`
+3. Set variable `$BASE_PATH` to the working directory - e.g. `export BASE_PATH=/home/user/work_dir`
 4. Clone this repository into `$BASE_PATH/`:
 ```
 cd $BASE_PATH